 Female, 5 years, bully X, 58 lbs

-Sugar has been diagnosed with thrombocytopenia or low platelets in her blood.
+She takes two pills and takes them with cheese easily as she has been diagnosed with thrombocytopenia or low platelets in her blood.
 This is an entirely treatable condition, potentially caused by a reaction to vaccinations or a tick bite.
 The disorder is not expensive to treat and her prognosis is excellent.
-At the moment her blood levels are normal and she is maintained on a very low dose of steroids every other day The vet has cleared her for adoption with the understanding that she will need regular blood tests twice a year and may need to avoid future annual vaccinations and therefore will need to limit her interactions with other pets.
+At the moment her blood levels are normal and she is maintained on a very low dose of steroids every other day.
+The vet has cleared her for adoption with the understanding that she will need regular blood tests twice a year and may need to avoid future annual vaccinations and therefore will need to limit her interactions with other pets.
 There is the possibility thrombocytopenia will recur at some point, but again, it is a treatable condition.

 Sugar also has some knee arthritis.
 She is being treated with gabapentin pain medications and the foster reports improvement in her mobility.
 She has lost over 20 lbs since arrival in Canada and keeping her weight maintained and adding a glucosamine supplement will continue to help manage her arthritis.
 She is currently 58 lbs (25.5 kg).